An additional voice

-The project has led to several digital and physical tools for visual dialogue.
-Outcomes of the project is a tool, the PictoTheatre, that gives the challenged an additional voice to express themselves, a PictoFont, a PictoBooth and a website, and in addition a written reflection.
-The writing and the reflection in the Research Catalogue will continue as the project is to be presented at different conferences, and will also receive feedback from a broader audience than the academic conferences we have attended.
+The project has led to several digital and physical tools for visual dialogue; the PictoTheatre, a PictoFont, a PictoBooth and a website, and in addition a written reflection.
+The writing and the reflection in the Research Catalogue will continue as the project is to be presented at different conferences and receives feedback from a broader audience.

 A paper was accepted and presented at the international Cumulus-conference in South-Africa.